-The Eagle Valley Recycle and Disposal Facility is an existing affected source under the Maximum Achievable Control Technology (MACT) rule for MSW landfills, which began operating its GCCS voluntarily during the spring of 1994, and under the requirements of a Title V Permit on September 29, 1999.
-It commenced construction the fall of 1993.
-As such, the SSM plan is required to be prepared and implemented for this landfill site by January 16, 2004, and this SSM Plan meets or exceeds the requirement.
+The People's Landfill, Inc. is an existing affected source under the Maximum Achievable Control Technology (MACT) rule for MSW landfills, which began operating its GCCS in 1995.
+It commenced construction of the landfill in 1965.
+As such, a SSM Plan is required to be prepared and implemented for this landfill site by January 16, 2004, and this SSM Plan meets or exceeds this requirement.